Contrasting Charles & Colvard, Ltd. (NASDAQ:CTHR) & Adamas One (NASDAQ:JEWL)

-Charles & Colvard, Ltd. (NASDAQ:CTHR – Get Free Report) and Adamas One (NASDAQ:JEWL – Get Free Report) are both small-cap consumer discretionary companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their analyst recommendations, risk, valuation, dividends, earnings, profitability and institutional ownership.
+Charles & Colvard, Ltd. (NASDAQ:CTHR – Get Free Report) and Adamas One (NASDAQ:JEWL – Get Free Report) are both small-cap consumer cyclical companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their dividends, risk, analyst recommendations, earnings, profitability, institutional ownership and valuation.

+26.4% of Charles & Colvard, Ltd. shares are held by institutional investors.
+Comparatively, 0.3% of Adamas One shares are held by institutional investors.
+20.9% of Charles & Colvard, Ltd. shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This is a breakdown of recent ratings and target prices for Charles & Colvard, Ltd. and Adamas One, as reported by MarketBeat.
+This is a breakdown of recent recommendations for Charles & Colvard, Ltd. and Adamas One, as reported by MarketBeat.

 |Sell Ratings